vernak2539/words-byvernacchia/src/content/blog/2023/05/astro-content-collection-month-and-year-pages.md

         return fullPaths;
     });

+    // Return the array of objects
     return paths;
 }
 ---
 ```

-This looks really familiar to the function that we created to list our posts for each year.
-But, it's a bit different, so
+This looks really familiar, althought a bit different, to the function that we created to list our posts for each year.
-let's walk through what is going on.

-1. Define the absolute path to the base directory of the Content Collection
-2. Create an array containing all top-level directories in the Content Collection (i.e. years)
-3. Iterate via `flatMap` (to combine return values) through each "year" directory
-4. For each "year" directory, we:
-    1. Create the absolute path to the directory
-    2. Find all the top-level directories in the directory (i.e. months)
-    3. Create and return objects that Astro expects for it to build static paths ([docs](https://docs.astro.build/en/reference/api-reference/#params)) using year and month
-5. Return the array of objects

 After doing this, when running `astro build` the output will show something like this: